Oral Radiology Experts

 3.

-Users preferred the design more overall and recalled a positive impact of the UI and UX elements.
+Users preferred the new design and noted a positive impact from the updated UI and UX elements.

 5.